apache/beam/website/www/site/content/en/documentation/patterns/shared-class.md

 # Cache data using a shared object

 A cache is a software component that stores data so that future requests for that data can be served faster.
-To access a cache, you can use side inputs, stateful `DoFn`, and calling an external service.
+To access a cache, you can use side inputs, stateful `DoFn`, and calls to an external service.
 The Python SDK provides another option in the shared module.
-This option can be more memory-efficient than side inputs, simpler than a stateful `DoFn`, and more performant than calling an external service because it does not have to access an external service for every element or bundle of elements.
-See [this session](https://2022.beamsummit.org/sessions/strategies-for-caching-data-in-dataflow-using-beam-sdk/) at the Beam Summit 2022 for more details about strategies for caching data using Beam SDK.
+This option can be more memory-efficient than side inputs, simpler than a stateful `DoFn`, and more performant than calling an external service, because it does not have to access an external service for every element or bundle of elements.
+For more details about strategies for caching data using Beam SDK, see the session [Strategies for caching data in Dataflow using Beam SDK](https://2022.beamsummit.org/sessions/strategies-for-caching-data-in-dataflow-using-beam-sdk/) from the 2022 Beam Summit.

 The examples on this page demonstrate how to use the `Shared` class of the [`shared module`](https://beam.apache.org/releases/pydoc/current/apache_beam.utils.shared.html) to enrich elements in both bounded and unbounded `PCollection` objects.
 Two data sets are used in the samples: _order_ and _customer_.
 The order records include customer IDs that customer attributes are added to by mapping the customer records.